tom-howard/ros/docs/com2009/assignment1/part4.md

     * Using the Python Class architecture.
     * Harnessing ROS and Linux command-line tools.

-### Saving your work {#backup}
+### WSL-ROS Managed Desktop Users: Save your work! {#backup}

-Remember, the work you have done in the WSL-ROS environment during this session **will not be preserved** for future sessions or across different University machines automatically!
-To save the work you have done here today you should now run the following script in any idle WSL-ROS Terminal Instance:
+Remember, to save the work you have done in WSL-ROS during this session so that you can restore it on a different machine at a later date.
+Run the following script in any idle WSL-ROS Terminal Instance now:

 ```bash
 wsl_ros backup
 ```

-This will export your home directory to your University U: Drive, allowing you to restore it at the start of the next session.
+You'll then be able to restore it to a fresh WSL-ROS environment next time you fire one up (`wsl_ros restore`).